Maine sleep-away camps prevented coronavirus spread among more than 1,000 people, CDC report finds

 “As schools reopen, I think it’s really useful to have data or case reports from places that have successfully reopened high-risk settings or activities, so I’m glad for this report,” said Caitlin Rivers, an epidemiologist at the Johns Hopkins Center for Health Security.
 “It sounds like they effectively created a bubble through a combination of serial testing and limiting outside contacts.
 We’ve seen other examples of the bubble approach being successful, and this is further evidence of that.”

 It will be difficult to get the same results in a K-12 school, she said.
 Students and families remain part of the larger community, “so they won’t be able to effectively create a bubble,” Rivers said in an email.
-Physical distancing, masks, hand-washing and keeping students in the same group can reduce transmission, and repeated testing can reduce risk, too, she said.
+Physical distancing, mask-wearing, hand-washing and keeping students in the same groups can reduce transmission, and repeated testing can reduce risk, too, she said.
 “But it won’t be possible to completely wall off new introductions of the virus like the camps were able to do.”

 The Maine camp sessions ranged from 44 to 62 days from mid-June to mid-August.
 The camps are not identified for privacy reasons, Vergales said.